POSable/posable-api/pos-api/readme.md

 This section shows the JSON or XML payload definition for posting a payment to posable-api/payments.

-      *uid                - string  (accepts strings containing only numbers & letters, no whitespace) *transactionId      - string  (accepts strings containing only numbers & letters, no whitespace) *merchantId         - string  (accepts strings containing only numbers & letters, no whitespace) *terminalId         - string  (accepts strings containing only numbers & letters, no whitespace) *cashierId          - string  (accepts strings containing only numbers & letters, no whitespace) *dateTime           - UTC
+      *uid                - string  (accepts strings containing only numbers & letters, no whitespace) *transactionID      - string  (accepts strings containing only numbers & letters, no whitespace) *merchantID         - string  (accepts strings containing only numbers & letters, no whitespace) *terminalID         - string  (accepts strings containing only numbers & letters, no whitespace) *cashierID          - string  (accepts strings containing only numbers & letters, no whitespace) *dateTime           - UTC
-      *type               - string  (only accepts the following strings: cash, credit) *amount             - float   (accepts strings containing only numbers) *tax                - float   (accepts strings containing only numbers) *creditCard         - object
+      *paymentType        - string  (only accepts the following strings: cash, credit) *amount             - float   (accepts strings containing only numbers) *tax                - float   (accepts strings containing only numbers) *creditCard         - object